 Are you wondering, “What do I need to get my dog groomed?”
 The answer is a grooming table.

 A dog grooming table will help perfectly position your dog so you can give them the support and comfort they need during your grooming session.
-Using one also makes it far easier for you to groom them accurately and efficiently.
+Using one also makes it far easier for you to groom your dog accurately and efficiently.

 De-shed Your Dog’s Coat